rexovolt/november/README.md

 ## Installation

+Termivolt requires Node v18 or later.
 You can install Termivolt via the following methods:

 ### npm